Drag Racing On Temple University's Campus Turns Violent, Police Say

 “They were driving pretty fast,” Swearington said.

 This is an ongoing investigation.
-There is no word if anyone was injured.MORE NEWS: 2 Men Killed, 1 In Critical Condition After Shooting Inside North Philadelphia Deli
+There is no word if anyone was injured.MORE NEWS: Camden Men, Paul Rodgers & Kamau Bradshaw, Charged For Allegedly Robbing 2 South Jersey Gas Stations

 Stay with CBS3, CBSN Philly and CBSPhilly.com for updates on this developing story.